EudyContreras/Chronox.NetCore/README.md

 ```

-`ChronoxSettings` is a comprehensive set of options that the `ChronoxParser` should use in order to achieve the desired results in concordance to the application in play.
+`ChronoxSettings` is a comprehensive set of options that the `ChronoxParser` uses in order to achieve the desired results in concordance to the needs of the application at hand.
+For a list of all the currently available options/preferences that `ChronoxSettings` features please refer to the table below.

 | Setting                    | Values                                   | Description                                     |